-It is the policy of the Wilkes County Board of Education, in keeping with the ultimate goal of serving the educational welfare of children, to develop and practice reasonable and effective methods of resolving difficulties which may arise among employees.
+It is the policy of the Wilkes County Board of Education, in keeping with the ultimate goal of serving the educational welfare of children, to develop and practice reasonable and effective methods of resolving difficulties that may arise among employees.
 The intent is to reduce potential areas of grievances and to establish and maintain recognized channels of communications between staff and administration.
-Each employee, regardless of age, race, sex, religion, color, creed, national origin or handicapping conditions, shall have the right to present for solution all problems arising within his employment situation and shall be encouraged to do so without fear of recrimination.
-The purpose of this procedure is to secure, at the lowest possible level, equitable solutions to the problems that arise from time to time and affect employees.
+The purpose of this procedure is to secure, at the lowest possible level, equitable solutions to the problems that arise from time to time that affect employees.

 It is desirable for an employee and his or her immediate supervisor to resolve problems through free and informal communication.
 Before any formal steps are taken, the employee must tell the immediate supervisor that he wishes to discuss a problem.
 The supervisor is responsible for arranging a suitable time and place to discuss the problem.